pow-auth/pow/lib/extensions/invitation/README.md

     plug MyAppWeb.EnsureRolePlug, :admin
   end

-  scope "/", as: "pow_invitation" do
+  scope "/", PowInvitation.Phoenix, as: "pow_invitation" do
     pipe_through [:browser, :authenticated, :admin_role]

-    resources "/invitations", PowInvitation.Phoenix.InvitationController, only: [:new, :create, :show] end
+    resources "/invitations", InvitationController, only: [:new, :create, :show] end

   # ... you would want `pow_extension_routes/0` with the default routes to be after this